Chicago sees most violent day in 60 years amid protests: Report

 The Chicago Police Department said from 6 p.m. on Friday, May 29, through Sunday, May 31, there were 27 murders and 92 shooting victims.

 The University of Chicago Crime Lab did not immediately respond to request for comment on the data it collected.
-The Sun-Times did not identify any of the 18 murders it recorded as resulting from altercations with law enforcement.

 Last year, 492 murders were recorded in Chicago and three were identified as fatal police-involved shootings, according to the Sun-Times.